How to Avoid Crosstalk in HDI Substrate?

 High-Density Interconnection or HDI substrates are multi-layer, high-density circuits with features including the fine line and well-defined space patterns.
 Increasing adoption of HDI substrates enhances the overall functionality of PCBs and limit the operational area.

 One of the key factors that differentiate HDI boards from other types of boards is their unique design, which includes multiple layers of copper filled micro-vias.
 These multi-layers of micro-vias enables vertical interconnections.
-Further, High-Density Interconnection (HDI) substrates offer advantages including higher integration level and better placement of components on both sides.
+Further, HDI substrates offer advantages including higher integration level and better placement of components on both sides.
 Additionally, HDI boards consist of a higher number of I/O in smaller geometries.
-Other features of High-Density Interconnection (HDI) substrates include faster transmission of signals and a significant reduction in signal loss and crossing delays.
+Other features of HDI substrates include faster transmission of signals and a significant reduction in signal loss and crossing delays.

 The recent technology adopted for the preparation of HDI boards deals with the miniaturization of components and the adoption of high-end devices.
 However, challenges such as crosstalk can severally affect the performance of HDI boards.
 Thus, it becomes critical to avoid crosstalk in HDI boards.